Frequently Asked Questions

 6. You are allowed to be in the United States on an expired visa as long as your Form I-20 is current.
 If you leave the United States, however, you will need to have time to apply for a new visa before you will be allowed re-entry.
 Please check your visa expiration date before making plans to travel outside of the U.S.

 8. We are happy to write a letter of invitation for your familiy members to attend your graduation.
-Please email the International Programs Office with the names of your family members you wish to invite along with the dates of their anticipated visit .
+Please email the International Programs Office with the names of your family members you wish to invite along with the dates of their anticipated visit and scans of their passports to ensure we get everything correct.
 While we can provide these letters, what can be more effective is for you to write an invitation letter along with proof of your enrollment for your family members to present when they apply for a visitor's visa.